 What does the carer do?

-A live-in carer provides 24-hour care at home for complete peace of mind.
+A live-in carer provides care at home at home for complete peace of mind.
 Duties range from companion care, where the carer is on hand to accompany your loved one on outings and is a constant presence throughout the day and night, through to more complex requirements.

 All aspects of elderly care can be catered for, whether that is assistance with housework, shopping and meal preparation, through to the demands of dementia care, where special skills are needed to cope with sometimes challenging behaviour.